-Jeddah, Saudi Arabia; 29 March 2021 – BinDawood Holding Co.
-(Tadawul: 4161 and the “Company”), one of the leading grocery retail operators of hypermarkets and supermarkets in the Kingdom of Saudi Arabia (‘KSA’), today reported its fourth quarter and full year 2020 financial results.
+Jeddah, Saudi Arabia; 9 May 2021 – BinDawood Holding Co.
+(Tadawul: 4161 and the “Company”), one of the leading grocery retail operators of hypermarkets and supermarkets in the Kingdom of Saudi Arabia (‘KSA’), today reported its first quarter 2021 financial results.

 Comments from Ahmad AR.
 BinDawood, CEO of BinDawood Holding:

 “It has been a tough start to the year as the local Saudi grocery retail market continues to remain subdued.
 It is heartening to see some green shoots of recovery but overall, we see a return to pre-Covid sales only in the second half of 2021.
 Our revenue for Q1 2021 is SAR 1.12bn compared sequentially to SAR 1.11bn in Q4 2020.
 The marginal gain was driven by higher sales across BinDawood stores.
 Our net profit this quarter is SAR 62.1m compared sequentially to SAR 57.4m in Q4 2020, an 8.2% improvement.
 Our performance is significantly down year-on-year but when making this comparison it is important to bear in mind the one-off gain in sales from pantry-buying in March 2020, as a result of the national lockdown, which helped bolster those numbers.
 Also, the stores in Makkah and Madinah and surrounding areas were fully operational in Q1 2020 whereas in Q1 2021 they had restricted activity due to pandemic restrictions.